Review: Out of Our League Edited by Dahlia Adler and Jennifer Iacopelli

 Three teen girls compete at an elite tennis tournament for a shot at their dreams—if only they knew what their dreams were.

 Alice doesn’t belong at the Bastille Invitational Tennis Tournament.
 She needed a sponsorship to attend.
 She only has a few wins on the junior circuit.
-And now, she has … Continue reading
+And now, she has no … Continue reading

 Review: Breathing Underwater by Abbey Lee Nash